travis-ci/docs-travis-ci-com/user/caching.md

 45 days for those on https://travis-ci.com.
 This means a specific cache archive will be deleted if it wasn't changed after its expiration delay.

+## Build Config Reference

+You can find more information on the build config format for [Caching](https://config.travis-ci.com/ref/job/cache) in our [Travis CI Build Config Reference](https://config.travis-ci.com/).

 ## Configuration

 ### Enabling multiple caching features